thekartik-tech/image-captioning-segmentation/README.md

-# 🧠 Image Captioning and Segmentation (Internship Project)
+# 🧠 Image Captioning and Segmentation

-This is an internship project under **Zidio** that combines two powerful computer vision tasks:
 📸 **Image Captioning** — generating textual descriptions of images
 🖼️ **Image Segmentation** — identifying and labeling regions in an image